dilipRathoreRepo/customer_account_transactions_main/README.md

-# Customer-Account-Transactions
+# data-processing-microservice

-Customer-Account-Transactions is a Python project for processing and analyzing customer's transactions records and generate meaning ful insights.
+It is a Python project for processing and analyzing customer's account & transactions records and generate meaningful insights.

 ## Installation